loomio/loomio_help/content/guides/consent_process/index.md

 Our world grows more complex, with higher stakes and feelings of scarcity increasing by the day.
 Time is of the essence, the relevance of our actions more vital, and our ability to work together to transform Goliath challenges more pressing than ever.

-Yet, our ability to collectively make effective and efficient decisions – and then collaboratively and consistently enact them – remains elusive, sometimes there and sometimes not.
+Yet our ability to collectively make effective and efficient decisions – and then collaboratively and consistently enact them – remains elusive, sometimes there and sometimes not.
 If we can better collaborate, we can improve participation and engagement _and_ gain momentum in bringing about a more beautiful world.

 ![A workshop space with many hands and materials](better_collaboration.png)

-Part of effective collaboration is around decision making, both individual and collective, including who makes which decisions, by which methods, and when.
-In this article, we begin a series of simple step-by-step guides for better collaboration and collective decision making in any group, and especially with groups working across space.
+Decision making is a key part of effective collaboration, both individual and collective, including who makes which decisions, by which methods, and when.
+In this article, we begin a series of simple step-by-step guides for better collaboration and collective decision making in any group, and especially with groups working across space and time.

 Given that we are currently emerging out of a long history of top down leadership as the dominant way of leading, collective decision making faces some challenges: